 How to Get Started

-- Develop your content using the appropriate content outline.
+- Develop your content using the appropriate content outline from below.

 - Familiarize yourself with the Content Check List and the Web Style Guide.

 - Submit the completed outline as an attachment to the Website Request Form.

 - The web management group will set up your site.